IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ![](/doc_images/bluemix_ibc1.png)

-1. Find and click the "Blockchain" tile (you can use the navigation on the left to filter the list: Services > Web and Application)
+1. Find and click the "Blockchain" tile.
+Yyou can use the navigation on the left to filter the list: "Services" > "Web and Application" or type `blockchain` in the search box.

 ![](/doc_images/bluemix_ibc2.png)